cormachogan/vtopology/README.md

 The script can be run as a stanalone powershell script or run as a krew plugin.
 Running as a krew plugin means that users can run the tool via a 'kubectl vtopology' command.
 Both the code (.ps1) and the tar+zip bundle required by krew are available.
 For more information about how to install krew, go here: https://github.com/kubernetes-sigs/krew/blob/master/README.md.
-Alternatively, simply download and run the PowerShel script via 'pwsh ./vtopology.ps1 -h' for help on how to run the tool.
+Alternatively, simply download and run the PowerShell script via 'pwsh ./vtopology.ps1 -h' for help on how to run the tool.

 Both PowerShell and PowerCLI are required for this tool to work.
 For PowerShell and PowerCLI deployment instructions on Ubuntu, go here: https://blog.inkubate.io/install-powershell-and-powercli-on-ubuntu-16-04/ (you will need to modify the instructions slightly to point to the correct repository for your OS version - I have used the same steps to deploy Ubuntu 17.04)